adcondev/my-learning-notes/RED2000/NOTES.md

 - I saw it convenient to facilitate testing by refactoring the packages.
 Added `TODOs` and `FIXMEs` to highlight nitpicks and areas for future improvement. `testify` package was used for assertions and mocking, enhancing test reliability and readability.
 - I keep doing heavy refactoring in the JSON ticket representation package before merging it into main branch.
 I want to ensure that the codebase is clean and follows best practices.
 I also added some TODOs and comments for future improvements.

+- I will resolve TODOs and FIXMEs in the JSON ticket representation package before merging it into main branch.
+I will focus on the minimal ones first, then the more complex ones.
+- I worked on the documentation for the JSON ticket representation package.
+The server and frontend side will check it to determine where the JSONs will be generated and consumed. - I want to ensure that it is well documented and easy to understand for users.
+For now i created a JSON schema representation and a markdown documentation file.
+Thisll will be added to the repository later.

 ---

 ## 🎯 **Current Focus Areas**